hu4132231/api-testing-practice/README.md

 * Organizing test cases in a readable documentation format
 * Recording validation logic clearly
 * Documenting API behavior limitations
-* Building a small but complete QA-style testing project for portfolio use
+* Building a complete QA-style testing project for portfolio use

 ---